Overview

 Transportation Program Overview

 This new activity will result in tens of thousands of additional trips to and from the island each day.
-The Treasure Island Mobility Management Agency is developing a comprehensive transportation program for the island to ensure at least 50 percent of trips are made by walking, biking, and taking transit.
+The Treasure Island Mobility Management Agency is developing a comprehensive transportation program that will meet the current and future needs of residents, workers and visitors to ensure a vibrant community.

 The Treasure Island Transportation Program is governed by the San Francisco Board of Supervisors in its capacity as the Treasure Island Mobility Management Agency Board.